 CLAUDIA GRANT from Robotech (Claudia Lasalle from the original Japanese show, Macross) was and still remains one of my most influential black

 She really stood out at the time for how Unapologetically Black she was with her darker features, short natural afro, and commanding personality.

 And thus it’s hard to truly embrace and/or be inspired by such characters when you ARE a POC.

 She was one of the few that seemed so in tune to my culture and community and the fact that that was nearly 40 years ago makes it even more impressive!

 CLOCK STRIKER, which is one of our most popular series, stars shonen

-A.M: Why is the need for more diversity important to the growth of anime and
+A.M: Why is the need for more diversity important to the growth of

 Frederick L. Jones:

 A few years ago, I was at a Comicspro show for Saturday AM.

 There was conversation, like in any industry, about how the comics business can succeed against so much competition from video games, social media, and the like.